Social Media

 Active Boundaries

-The world is full of boundaries and edges, not only physical but also social, all of which need to be identified, explored and played with to be understood.
+The world is full of boundaries and edges, physical and social, which children need to explore and interact with to understand.
+Active Boundaries use this natural instinct to promote movement, challenge and discovery.

 Read More about Active Boundaries